michaelzhao820/F1ARE/README.md

 ## Credits
 - This project is developed using Swift and ARKit.
-- Real-time data is fetched from the openF1 API (insert link to API).
+- Real-time data is fetched from the OpenF1 API https://openf1.org/.
-- The Australian Formula 1 track model is sourced from (insert source).

 ## Contact